ahigerd/galosh/doc/map-explorer.md

 The room description is displayed with minimal formatting to make as much text visible as possible.

 The Exits box shows which rooms are known to be accessible from the current room.
+If an exit has a known door, it will be labeled as closed or locked, and the name of the door will be displayed if it is available.
 Double-click a room to move to it.

 ## Command Line